iucn-applications/org.iucn.event-rsvp-reminders/README.md

 ## Description

-Adds functionality to capute Event Invitations responses
+Adds functionality to capture Event Invitations responses
 * Custom fields to capture the participants response (modifiable)
 * A token with a unique link for each posible response
 * A url to capture the participant's reponse and update the fields